mghozynAGIT/mghozynAGIT/README.md

 - 👋 Hi, I’m @mghozynAGIT
-- 👀 I’m interested in Mobile Application
+- 👀 I’m interested in Mobile Application & DevOps
-- 🌱 I’m currently learning React Native and Flutter
+- 🌱 I’m currently learning and working with Azure DevOps, React Native, Flutter

 <!---
 mghozynAGIT/mghozynAGIT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.